-Can I hang up pictures or mount a TV?
+Can I hang pictures or mount a TV?

-We want you to feel at home so residents are welcome to hang artwork on the walls or mount a TV though you will be required to remove the alterations upon move-out.
+We want you to feel at home so residents are welcome to hang artwork on the walls or mount a TV although you will be required to remove the alterations upon move-out.

 Can I put pots and plants outside my front or back door?

 We take pride in the building’s appearance and pots and plants require a lot of care and continued maintenance – which some tenants can neglect.
 To keep the exterior of the building looking its best, pots and plants should remain inside your own suite and should not be placed in common areas.